michaelnisi/troubled/data/posts/2014/stserver.md

 Trivial of course, but I kept forgetting.
 Hopefully now, as I have written it down, on the next rare occassion when I have to fiddle with CSS, I will remember.

 But wait!
-You don't really want to run Apache on your system, do you—I mean, who could possibly want that?
+You don't really want to have [httpd](http://httpd.apache.org/docs/2.2/programs/httpd.html) running on your system, do you—I mean, who could possibly want that?
 Why not use [Node](http://nodejs.org/) to write a little server and save it to a file named `stserver.js`:

     var http = require('http')
       , st = require('st')